cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 [^3]: I have a friend who is a professional athlete, and he told me that the hardest part of his job is to stay consistent over time.
 He has to train every day, even when he doesn't feel like it, and that takes a lot of mental strength.
 [^4]: The idea that simple repetition will notj bring you very far doesn’t hold true today, AI solves the problem of lacking smart guidance and deliberate learning.
 Anyone can have the right guidance to learn the right things.
 [^5]: Or something worse, like somebody who spend his nights on the sofa watching ["Love Is Blind"](<https://en.wikipedia.org/wiki/Love_Is_Blind_(TV_series)>) on Netflix.
+[^6]: Looking at numbers and see how they grow over time is somehow addictive, just like how video game characters [level up over time](../blog/building-and-leveling-up-a-computer-scientist-resume.html).